Last updated on December 30, 2025

 - Changes to a subnet group used by an Aurora Serverless DB cluster are not applied to the cluster.

-- Saving data to an Amazon S3 bucket
+- Loading or saving data to S3

 - Aurora Replicas